 Video produced by Gum Photography 

 “The opportunities to have reduced tuition, earn money and work for the Marketing Department, all while obtaining my MBA, are invaluable assets that are helping me become a successful career professional.”

 - Sophia Schwalbach '19/MBA '20

 Frequently Asked Questions

-The Daytime MBA program begins in August of each year and ends 12 months later, in August of the following year.
+- The Daytime MBA program begins in June of each year and ends 12 months later, in May of the following year.

 What's the Daytime program like?